gergelyk/pylvappbuilder/README.rst

 * Possibility of defining Conditional Disable Symbols for each build of the LabVIEW project.
 * Possibility of sourcing separate builds with the same version number without need of editing LabVIEW project manually.

-In conjunction with pydoit, additional **user-defined** actions can be defined too.
+In conjunction with pydoit, additional **user-defined actions** can be specified too.
 For instance:

 * Running tests againgst the sources.
 * Building a package based on LabVIEW project.